-The performance specifications are guaranteed for $V{\rm DD} = 12 \text{ V}$ to 16.5 V and $V{SS} = -12 \text{ V}$ to -16.5 V. With V{DD} and V{SS} supplies outside this range, the AD7321 is fully functional but performance is not guaranteed.
-When the AD7321 is configured with the minimum V{DD} and V{SS} supplies, decrease the throughput rate to meet the performance specifications (see the Typical Performance Characteristics section).
+The performance specifications are guaranteed for $V{DD} = 12 \text{ V}$ to 16.5 V and V{SS} = -12 V to -16.5 V. With V{DD} and V{SS} supplies outside this range, the AD7323 is fully functional but performance is not guaranteed.
+It may be necessary to decrease the throughput rate when the AD7323 is configured with the minimum V{DD} and V{SS} supplies (see the Typical Performance Characteristics section).
 Figure 31 shows the change in THD as the V{DD} and V{SS} supplies are reduced.
 For ac performance at the maximum throughput rate, the THD degrades slightly as V{DD} and V{SS} are reduced.
-It might therefore be necessary to reduce the throughput rate when using minimum $V{\text{\tiny DD}}$ and $V{\text{\tiny SS}}$ supplies so that there is less degradation of THD and the specified performance is maintained.
+It may therefore be necessary to reduce the throughput rate when using minimum V{DD} and V{SS} supplies so that there is less degradation of THD and the specified performance can be maintained.
 The degradation is due to an increase in the on resistance of the input multiplexer when the V{DD} and V{SS} supplies are reduced.
 Figure 18 and Figure 19 show the change in INL and DNL as the V{DD} and V{SS} voltages are varied.
 For dc performance when operating at the maximum throughput rate, as the V{DD} and V{SS} supply voltages are reduced, the typical INL and DNL error remains constant.

-The analog inputs are configured as two single-ended inputs, one true differential input pair or one pseudo differential input.
-A selection is made by programming the mode bits, Mode 0 and Mode 1, in the control register.
+The analog inputs can be configured as four single-ended inputs, two true differential inputs, two pseudo differential inputs, or three pseudo differential inputs.
+Selection can be made by programming the mode bits, Mode 0 and Mode 1, in the control register.

 The serial clock input accesses data from the part and provides the clock source for the successive approximation ADC.
-The AD7321 has an on-chip 2.5 V reference.
-However, the AD7321 can also work with an external reference.
+The AD7323 has an on-chip 2.5 V reference.
+However, the AD7323 can also work with an external reference.
 On power-up, the external reference operation is the default option.
 If the internal reference is the preferred option, the user must write to the reference bit in the control register to select the internal reference operation.

-The AD7321 also features power-down options to allow power savings between conversions.
+The AD7323 also features power-down options to allow power savings between conversions.
 The power-down modes are selected by programming the on-chip control register, as described in the Modes of Operation section.